p-m-p/jNavigate/README.md

-jNavigate jQuery Plugin
+jQuery Ajax Navigation
 ===

+jNavigate is a powerful jQuery plugin that enables you to build dynamic content areas with Ajax simply and quickly.
+Turn hyperlinks into triggers that load page content dynamically with a loading overlay and reduce the load on your web server while enhancing the user experience.

-Work in progress, visit the [demo site](http://jnavigate.com/docs) for option reference and usage.
+Check out the [official site](http://jnavigate.com/docs) for the option reference and usage instructions.